davidgutierrezrubio/jmathanim/manual/02_BasicShapes/BasicShapes.md

 Notice the command `config.setBackgroundColor(JMColor.WHITE)` we had to put in the `setupSketch` part.
 It's self-explicative.
 It simply sets the background color to white, so that we can see the svg we are importing.

-> **WARNING**: The SVG import capabilities are limited, not all SVG commands are implemented, like gradient or the ARC command.
+> **WARNING**: The SVG import capabilities are limited, not all SVG commands are implemented, like gradients or the ARC command.
 So, not all SVG files can be imported succesfully.

 Importing a SVG creates a `MultiShape`object, that holds many `Shape`objects.
 Each object of the SVG file is converted to a `JMPath` and stored in a `Shape`object.
 So, you can perform transformations and animations like any other `Shape` object.